×

 The patient suffering from this condition should be immediately wheeled into the hospital.
 The expert doctor can perform a minimally invasive procedure called endoscopy to arrest the bleeding.

-The further course of treatment would depend upon taking stock of complete situation after running other diagnostic tests.
+The further course of treatment would depend upon taking stock of the complete situation after running other diagnostic tests.

 Treatment